Chain Tutte polynomials: Generalized permutahedra and Valuations

 \begin{definition}

 A \emph{matroid polyhedral subdivision} of a matroid polytope $P(M)$ is a subdivision of $P(M)$ where all the pieces are matroid polytopes.

 \end{definition}

 Now we want to know how invariants decompose across subdivisions which gives rise to valuations.
-Again we note that weak and strong valuations are the same on the family of matroids and call a function $f:Mat \to R$ a \emph{matroid valuation} if it is a valuation of matroid polytopes.
+We note again that there are many notions of valuations on matroids, but we call a function $f:\mathrm{Mat} \to R$ a \emph{matroid valuation} if it is a valuation of matroid polytopes.

-Now we note that the monoid of matroids is a submonoid of ${\bf GP}$ so we can restrict our universal chain Tutte polynomial to the monoid of matroids.
-In the case of matroids the coproduct on a set decomposition $\A=S_1\sqcup \cdots\sqcup S_k$ with $A_0=\emptyset$ and $A_i=S_1\sqcup \cdots \sqcup S_i$ is (Lemma 2.7 \cite{AS-20}) where $M[A,B]=(M|_B)/A$.
-For matroid polytopes the associated semimodular function is exactly the rank function ($\gm_{P(M)}=\rk_M$).
-Then the $i^{th}$ term in the product of $uT^k$ is Putting this all together the $k^{th}$ universal chain Tutte polynomial of a matroid polytope $P(M)$ is where $A_0=\emptyset$ and $A_k=\A$ in the summation (\ref{uchianTutte-mat}).
-From this we get the following Corollary.
+Now we note that the monoid of matroids is a submonoid of ${\bf GP}$ so we can restrict our permutahedral chain Tutte polynomial to the monoid of matroids.
+In the case of matroids the coproduct on a set decomposition $\A=S_1\sqcup \cdots\sqcup S_k$ with $A_0=\emptyset$ and $A_i=S_1\sqcup \cdots \sqcup S_i$ is (\cite[Lemma 2.7]{AS-20}) where $M[A,B]=(M|B)/A$.
+For matroid polytopes the associated semimodular function is exactly the rank function ($z_{P(M)}=\rk_M$).
+Then the $i^{th}$ term in the product of $\T^k$ is Putting this all together the $k^{th}$ permutahedral chain Tutte polynomial of a matroid polytope $P(M)$ is where $A_0=\emptyset$ and $A_k=\A$ in the summation (\ref{uchianTutte-mat}).